flexycode/CCMACLRL_COM231_PROJECT/README.md

 🧊 ML Final Project

 ⭐ If you find this project useful, please give it a star on GitHub!
+🎯 Predicting wrestling stardom through data science and machine learning.
+Building the future of sports analytics one superstar at a time! 🏆

 <!-- This comment is intended for commiting message in pull-request
 Always use this "🧊 Flight Booking" for commiting message for "Pull-request"